Skip to main content

-• Identify the sender of the message - both the individual and the organization - in initial messages.
+• Identify the sender of the message - both the individual and the organization.

 • Every initial message you send should identify both an individual sender (usually the name of the volunteer/staffer sending the message - whether hardcoded as a specific name, or using an Impactive dynamic variable for the user's name) and the organization.